justin-marian/train-station/README.md

 To run the project using the `run.sh` script, follow these steps:

-1. Navigate to the root directory of the project where the `run.sh` script is located.
+- Navigate to the root directory of the project where the `run.sh` script is located.
-2. Execute the script by typing `./run.sh`.
-You may need to grant execution permissions to the script using `chmod +x run.sh` if it is not already executable.
+- Execute the script by typing `./run.sh`.
+You may need to grant execution permissions to the script using `chmod +x run.sh` (*if it is not already executable*).

 The script performs the following steps: